 Jimmy Ray Paulman’s first cousin, Will ‘Pop’ Jones, played piano in the band, and he knew Levon Helm (Sunday 26 May 1940 – Thursday 19 April 2012) from Marvell, Arkansas who sang and played guitar and also played the drums too.

 They performed at The Rockwood Club in Fayetteville, which Ronnie Hawkins owned and operated.
-Noted musicians who played there included Jerry Lee Lewis, Carl Perkins (Saturday 9 April 1932 - Monday 19 January 1998), Roy Orbison (Thursday 23 April 1936 - Tuesday 6 December 1988) and Harold Jenkins, who became famous as Conway Twitty (Friday 1 September 1933 - Saturday 5 June 1993).
+Noted musicians who played there included Jerry Lee Lewis (Sunday 29 September 1935 – Friday 28 October 2022), Carl Perkins (Saturday 9 April 1932 – Monday 19 January 1998), Roy Orbison (Thursday 23 April 1936 – Tuesday 6 December 1988) and Harold Jenkins, who became famous as Conway Twitty (Friday 1 September 1933 – Saturday 5 June 1993).

 As a consequence, Ronnie Hawkins took his band to Canada, touring along the way and busting club record attendance records everywhere.

 As his fame grew, Ronnie Hawkins was signed by Morris Levy to Roulette Records in New York, where he was an artist between 1959 and 1964.
 During this time, the members of The Hawks were constantly changing.
-New members included bassist Jimmy Evans, guitarist Fred Carter Junior, bass guitarist Robbie Robertson and keyboard player Stan Szelest.
+New members included bassist Jimmy Evans, guitarist Fred Carter Jr., bass guitarist Robbie Robertson (Monday 5 July 1943 – Wednesday 9 August 2023) and keyboard player Stan Szelest.

-A further version of The Hawks (Ronnie, Levon Helm, Rick Danko, Richard Manuel, Robbie Robertson and Garth Hudson) wowed crowds until 1963, when The Hawks decided to leave Ronnie and strike out on their own.
+A further version of The Hawks – Ronnie Hawkins, Levon Helm (Sunday 26 May 1940 – Thursday 19 April 2012), Rick Danko, Richard Manuel, Robbie Robertson (Monday 5 July 1943 – Wednesday 9 August 2023) and Garth Hudson – wowed crowds until 1963, when The Hawks decided to leave Ronnie and strike out on their own.
 They eventually hooked up with Bob Dylan after which they went out on their own and gained stardom shortly afterward.

 Ronnie Hawkins then formed another version of The Hawks, formed Hawk Records and recorded three singles in 1964 and 1965 with the new Hawks.

-Ronnie Hawkins' influence has earned him several awards and special appearances.
-Ronnie Hawkins' 1985 album 'Making It Again' (Epic Records, 1985) earned him the Juno Award for 'Country Male Vocalist'; the album was subsequently re-issued by ZYX Music on Wednesday 17 September 2003.
+Ronnie Hawkins’ influence earned him several awards and special appearances.
+Ronnie Hawkins’ ‘Making It Again’ (Epic Records, 1985) earned him the Juno Award for ‘Country Male Vocalist’; the album was subsequently re-issued by ZYX Music on Wednesday 17 September 2003.

-Ronnie Hawkins' 1995 album 'Let It Rock!'
-(Quality Records, 1995) earned him a 1996 Juno Award nomination and is full of the exciting music that Ronnie loves, with friends Carl Perkins (Saturday 9 April 1932 - Monday 19 January 1998) and Jerry Lee Lewis joining him for his 60th birthday party; the album was subsequently re-issued by ZYX Music in 2010.
+Ronnie Hawkins’ ‘Let It Rock!’
+(Quality Records, 1995) earned him a 1996 Juno Award nomination and is full of the exciting music that Ronnie loves, with friends Carl Perkins (Saturday 9 April 1932 – Monday 19 January 1998) and Jerry Lee Lewis (Sunday 29 September 1935 – Friday 28 October 2022) joining him for his 60th birthday party; the album was subsequently re-issued by ZYX Music in 2010.

 The pinnacle of Ronnie Hawkins’ influence on Canadian music was achieved when he received the ‘Walt Grealis Special Lifetime Achievement’ Award as CARAS’ Industry Builder in 1996.

-Ronnie Hawkins is credited with bringing rock 'n' roll music to Canada and has had two books written about his life in music.
+Ronnie Hawkins was credited with bringing rock ‘n’ roll music to Canada and had two books written about his life in music.

 Ronnie Hawkins’ son, Ronnie Robin, is a musician in Ontario, Canada, while Ronnie’s daughter Leah, who lives in Nashville, is a singer.

-Ronnie Junior was diagnosed with schizophrenia as a teenager.
+Ronnie Hawkins Jr. was diagnosed with schizophrenia as a teenager.

-Ronnie and Wanda Hawkins actively raise money for The Schizophrenia Society of Ontario in the hope that, with research, someday a cure will be found.
+Ronnie and Wanda Hawkins actively raised money for The Schizophrenia Society of Ontario in the hope that, with research, someday a cure would be found.